neuronic-ai/autogpt-ui/README.md

 ------------------------

-# Fast and Smart Engines
+## Fast and Smart Engines

 :steam_locomotive: With our interface, you can choose the language model for your fast and smart engines.
 AutoGPT designed the fast model to handle the AI agent processing, and the smart model to handle the actual tasks the AI agent performs.

-Note that GPT3.5 can only handle up to 4000 tokens maximum, and GPT-4 max tokens is based on which version of GPT-4 you have access to (8k or 32k).
+Note that GPT3.5 can only handle up to 4000 tokens maximum (release 1.1 will support 3.5 16k) and GPT-4 max tokens is based on which version of GPT-4 you have access to (8k or 32k).
 You can use 3.5 for both or GPT-4 for both.

 ## Workspace Management

  💼 With the workspace management interface, you can view, download, or delete any files that are generated, along with uploading files for AutoGPT to work with.
 Preview support for most readable file types, best effort syntax highlighting, multi-directory support.

-## Upcoming Features

-:arrow_upper_right: We are constantly working on adding more features to make your experience even better.
-The next version will include:

-1. **Support for Rapid Tasks**: Execute tasks in a rapid manner without any hassle.
-2. **Plugins**: Add more functionalities to your interface.
-3. **Mobile Interfaces**: Take your AI assistant anywhere with our mobile interface.
-3. **Updates to max token handling**: More ways to prevent token overruns and budget overruns.

-Stay tuned for these amazing features.
-We are excited to see what you will build with this!

 ## Installation